Burgled thrice, Mumbai shop-owner turns sleuth to nab culprits

-Mulund resident Dinesh Patel had his shop burgled twice since January, along with an unsuccessful attempt in June; he managed to nab the culprits when they attempted to break in for a fourth time, by maintaining an all-night vigil
+Mulund resident Dinesh Patel's shop was burgled twice since January, along with a botched attempt in June; he nabbed culprits when they attempted to break in for a fourth time, by maintaining an all-night vigil

 When the Navghar police could not help this Mulund resident, he went ahead and conducted his own investigation.
 Mobile shop owner Dinesh Patel’s outfit, Tokyo Telecom, was burgled twice since January.

 Cops arresting the accused after a tip-off from Dinesh Patel (right).
 Pic/Rajesh Gupta

 After the March theft, Patel decided to secure his shop, and later managed to nab the accused.
 He handed them over to the cops thieves targeted his shop the fourth time (there was a third unsuccessful attempt in June) on June 29.

 Patel told Mid-Day, “The two accused had already stolen valuables from my shop; in January they had stolen goods worth Rs 1.14 lakh, while in March, they walked away with goods worth Rs 54,000.
 Since then I have been trying to give utmost security to my shop.
 I don’t earn enough to install a CCTV or provide a security guard to my shop.”

 After March, Patel started taking a couple of rounds during the night, to ensure that his shop wasn’t burgled again.
 But he had to step up his vigil.
 “On the night of June 25, the two accused again tried to get inside my shop by breaking the locks, but they weren’t successful.
 I parked my car near the shop and kept a watch.

 The culprits made another attempt on June 29.
 I noticed on my rounds that a light I had affixed to the shop had switched off.
 When I went to investigate, I saw the accused trying to break the locks,” said Patel.